seanhig/spa-stack/docs/demo.md

 # SPA Stack Demo

-> Note that everything is developed and run from a `.devcontainer` docker image, while all of the dependent services are also hosted in docker ([flink-stack](https://github.com/seanhig/flink-stack) and [database-stack, kafka-stack](https://github.com/seanhig/database-stack)).
+> Note that everything is developed and operated from a `.devcontainer` docker image, while all of the dependent services are also hosted in docker ([flink-stack](https://github.com/seanhig/flink-stack) and [database-stack, kafka-stack](https://github.com/seanhig/database-stack)).

 1. Start the `backend`: